Pietro Fittipaldi

+Early and personal life

+Pietro Fittipaldi da Cruz was born on 25 June 1996 in Miami, Florida, U.S. Fittipaldi is the grandson of two-time Formula One World Champion Emerson Fittipaldi and the older brother of racing driver Enzo.

+Junior racing career

 NASCAR Whelen All-American Series

 Fittipaldi began his racing career in the NASCAR Whelen All-American Series, winning the track championship at Hickory Motor Speedway in 2011.
-In 2012 he won one race and finished fifth in the championship.
+In 2012, he won one race and finished fifth in the championship.

 Lower formulae

 The Brazilian moved to Europe to pursue a career in open-wheeled racing in 2013, making his debut in the BRDC Formula 4 Championship and Protyre Formula Renault Championship In 2014, he won the latter series, clinching the title with one race remaining.
+He won the 2015-16 MRF Challenge Formula 2000 Championship with four wins from fourteen races.

 FIA Formula 3 European Championship

-In 2015 Fittipaldi competed in the FIA Formula 3 European Championship for Fortec Motorsports.
-With a best result of sixth at two of the races at Algarve, Fittipaldi finished 16th in the championship standings with 32 points.
+In 2015, Fittipaldi competed in the FIA Formula 3 European Championship for Fortec Motorsports.
+With a best result of sixth at two of the races at Algarve, Fittipaldi finished sixteenth in the championship standings with 32 points.

 Formula V8 3.5 Series

 Fittipaldi continued racing for Fortec in 2016, this time driving in the Formula V8 3.5 Series alongside fellow rookie Louis Delétraz.
-However, he only scored one podium and ended up 10th in the standings, eight positions behind his teammate.
+However, he only scored one podium and ended up tenth in the standings, eight positions behind his teammate.

 Nevertheless, he continued competing in the World Series, this time with Lotus.
 He won six races, dominating the championship, 44 points ahead of his closest rival Matevos Isaakyan.

-IndyCar Series
+IndyCar career

 In February 2018, Fittipaldi was named a part-time driver of the No. 19 Honda for Dale Coyne Racing in the IndyCar Series, replacing Zachary Claman DeMelo in six races that year.
-He made his debut at the Phoenix Grand Prix, where he was forced to retire after contact on lap 40.
-He achieved his first top ten finish at Portland and finished 26th in the standings.
+He made his debut at the Phoenix Grand Prix, where he was forced to retire after contact on lap forty.
+He achieved his first top-ten finish at Portland and finished 26th in the standings.

-Fittipaldi is scheduled to return to IndyCar in 2021 exclusively for oval races, replacing Romain Grosjean who will only enter road and street circuit rounds.
+Fittipaldi returned to IndyCar in 2021 exclusively for oval races, splitting the No. 51 Dale Coyne Racing with RWR car with Romain Grosjean, who planned to only enter road and street circuit rounds.
+Fittipaldi was the fastest rookie qualifier for the 2021 Indianapolis 500.

-World Endurance Championship

-In May 2018 Fittipaldi broke both legs in a crash during qualifying for the World Endurance Championship 6 Hours of Spa-Francorchamps race.